nidhi-girish/anishsujanani.github.io/_posts/2020-10-10-infosec-for-small-and-medium-sized-businesses.md

 ### Why?
 - The majority of incidents occur due to end-user unawareness.
-- Over 90% of cyber incidents occur due to user unawareness through phishing.
+- Over 90% of cyber incidents occur due to user unawareness.

 ### How?
 - Not only is it important to safeguard user data and build systems that handle communication across the internet safely, but educating your associates is crucial.